 It’s safe to say that young farmer Robert Patson is a bit of an adventure junkie.
 As a boy growing up in North Pine in Cape Town he was always on a quest.
 However, Patson’s journey of discovery did not start out positively.
-After being addicted to drugs for a few months in his teens, his saving grace proved to be his high school rugby coach.
+After experimenting with drugs for a few months in his teen, his saving grace proved to be his high school rugby coach.

-“I used tik (methamphetamine) for six months daily, as it was floating around like sweets.
+“I was involved in some gang fights and made other bad choices.
 My rugby coach told me he is aware of my problem and I had to make a choice.”

 He cleaned up, and directly after he matriculated from Settlers High School in 2005 he moved to the United Kingdom, where he worked in retail for a short while.
 A customer told Patson adventurous tales about the army and thought he would fit right in and organised an interview at the local recruitment office in Leeds, England.